vaivk369/program-service/README.md

 ## Pre-requisites

-Before you install program service on your laptop, examine your environment and gather data to ensure an optimal installation experience.
+1. Before you install program service on your laptop, examine your environment and gather data to ensure an optimal installation experience.
 Review the [details](https://app.gitbook.com/o/-Mi9QwJlsfb7xuxTBc0J/s/SjljYc0PyD64vGgDlMl4/use/system-requirements) to ensure that the environment has the necessary resources and compliant target systems to successfully install and run Program Service.

+2. Program service uses Postgres database to store and manage data.
+Refer [programs.sql](https://github.com/Sunbird-Ed/program-service/blob/master/programs.sql) for the database and table structure.

 ## Project Setup